Hurricane Fiona roars by Bermuda, on route to Canada

 Hubbard said the center of the storm is expected to arrive Saturday morning sometime between 9 am and 10 am locally, but winds and rains will arrive late Friday.

-The U.S. center said Fiona had maximum sustained winds of 125 mph (205 kph) late Thursday.
-It was centered about 125 miles (200 kilometers) north of Bermuda, heading north-northeast at 25 mph (41 kph).
+The U.S. center said Fiona had maximum sustained winds of 130 mph (215 kph) on Friday.
+It was centered about 250 miles (405 kilometers) north of Bermuda, heading northeast at 35 mph (56 kph).

 A hurricane warning was in effect for Nova Scotia from Hubbards to Brule; Prince Edward Island; Isle-de-la-Madeleine; and Newfoundland from Parson’s Pond to Francois.